 PDL will pay interest on the 2005 Notes on February 15 and August 15 of each year.
-The first interest payment will be made on August 15, 2005.
+The first interest payment was made on August 15, 2005.
 The 2005 Notes are effectively subordinated to all indebtedness and all liabilities of PDL's subsidiaries.
-As of June 30, 2005, the aggregate amount of indebtedness and other liabilities of PDL's subsidiaries was approximately \$7.7 million.
+As of December 31, 2005, the aggregate amount of indebtedness and other liabilities of PDL's subsidiaries was approximately \$42.8 million.
 The 2005 Notes will be issued only in denominations of \$1,000 and integral multiples of \$1,000.